Master of Nursing (Research) - 221AB

 |English Language Requirements:||Academic IELTS of 6.5 or equivalent, with no band score below 6.0|

-Study a Master of Nursing (Research) at UC and you will:
+Complete a Master of Nursing (Research) to:

 - develop leadership skills